 Operations, designer, and Technical Support

 Ube is an artist and designer who grew up with CIRCA-Pintig programs.
 He has helped design and provided technical support to several small businesses and websites.
-He has also worked with studios to create concept art and illustrations over the past 3 years.

 STEAM ADVISORY COUNCIL